© 2025 - Copyright Thurswell Law | All rights reserved.

 There is no end to the types of damage that can be done in a truck accident.

 Truck accident claims are complicated.
-The laws that apply to tractor trailers, commercial trucks, and delivery vans are differ from those that apply to regular cars.
-A truck accident lawyer who specializes in trucking law is an important resource for getting help and justice for injuries.
+The laws that apply to tractor-trailers, commercial trucks, and delivery vans differ from those that apply to regular cars.
+A truck accident lawyer in Michigan who specializes in trucking law is an important resource for getting help and justice for injuries.
 Expert attorneys understand that:

-Knowing who to file claims against and how to go about it is best left to an experienced truck accident attorney who knows how to win such a case.
+Knowing who to file claims against and how to go about it is best left to an experienced truck accident attorney in Michigan who knows how to win such a case.

-When you are involved in an accident with a tractor trailer driver or the operator of a commercial truck, the expertise of a truck accident lawyer is essential in determining which claims to file for your own best interest.
+When you are involved in an accident with a tractor-trailer driver or the operator of a commercial truck, the expertise of a Michigan lawyer is essential in determining which claims to file for your own best interest.
 Some of the most common truck accident claims include:

 Semi-trucks are larger than most other cars on the road, which explains why 77 percent of those injured and 86 percent of those killed in Michigan truck collisions are the drivers or passengers of smaller vehicles.